Root Causes of Enlarged Tonsils and Adenoids

 Step 2.
 Heal the Gut

 Next, we want to address the gut and lower any existing inflammation.
-This could involve taking a supplement, and/or temporarily eliminating certain inflammatory foods and incorporating gut healing foods, like sauerkraut, bone broth, and nutrient-dense whole foods.
+This is going to depend on what came up on your child’s stool test!
+This could involve taking supplements, and/or temporarily eliminating certain inflammatory foods and incorporating gut healing foods, like sauerkraut, bone broth, and nutrient-dense whole foods.

 Step 3.
 Support the Immune System

-Lastly, we want to be supporting the immune system.
+Lastly, we want to be supporting the immune system and lymphatic drainage.
 This can involve a variety of immune-supportive practices, from incorporating certain diet and lifestyle habits (optimizing sleep, diet, exercise, etc.) to taking certain natural medicines.

 In order to take an integrative approach, we must get the ENT on board to oversee this part of treatment for at least 6 months, allowing us enough time to support the body.
 This isn’t always possible in some cases.